platformsh/platformsh-docs/overview/platform-cli.rst

 What is the CLI?
 ----------------

 The :ref:`cli` is the official tool to use and manage your Platform.sh projects directly from your terminal.
-Anything you can do in the :ref:`platform_ui` can be done with the :ref:`cli`.
+Anything you can do in the :ref:`ui_overview` can be done with the :ref:`cli`.

 How do I get it?
 ----------------